 • Combining methadone with other drugs or alcohol

 Anyone can develop methadone addiction.
-However, it’s more common in people who have other mental disorders.
+However, it’s more common in people who have other mental health conditions.
 In fact, addiction itself is a mental disease.
-People who suffer from problems such as depression or anxiety are more likely to abuse methadone.
+People who suffer from problems such as depression or anxiety are more likely to abuse drugs like methadone.

-At 1st Step Behavioral Health, we pride ourselves on offering a caring recovery environment.
-From therapy to medical, we can take care of all your needs.
-We offer top-quality care and methadone addiction treatment for our patients.
+At 1st Step Behavioral Health, we pride ourselves on offering a caring, supportive recovery environment for people who come to us from all over the country.
+From therapy to medical care, we can take care of all your needs.
+We offer top-quality care and methadone addiction treatment for our clients.

-Our methadone addiction treatment programs offer various therapy types, including:
+Our methadone addiction treatment programs in Pompano Beach offer various therapeutic approaches, including:

 • Family therapy